bradhowes/swift-math-parser/Sources/MathParser/Documentation.docc/ImpliedMultiplication.md

 * `2 +3` -> 5
 * `2 + 3` => 5

-Unfortunately, there is no way to handle this ambiguity between implied multiplication, subtraction and negation when spaces are not used to signify intent.
+At the moment, there is no way to handle this ambiguity between implied multiplication, subtraction and negation without increasing the parsing code just to fix this rare edge-case.
+So to be safe:

+- do not use implied multiplication, or
+- if you do, ensure that your math operators are always surrounded by spaces (the `negation` operator being the exception as it must always come just before the value it is negating).

 ## Symbol Splitting

 When implied multiplication mode is active and the name of a variable or a 1-parameter (unary) function is not found in their corresponding map, the token evaluation routine will attempt to resolve them by splitting the names into two or more pieces that all resolve to known variables and/or functions.
-For example, using the default variable map and unary function map from `MathParser`:
+For example, using the default variable map and unary function map from ``MathParser``:

 * `pie` => `pi * e`
 * `esin(2π)` => `e * sin(2 * pi)`